ghelaseG/finalCapstone/Semantic Similarity/README.md

 Please note that the system relies on spaCy library with the Medium Language Module Scorer for word vector similarity calculations.

 For more info about how to setup the project please use this [YouTube link](https://www.youtube.com/watch?v=q9wc7hUrW8U).

+For more information on spaCy and its features, visit the [spaCy documentation](https://spacy.io/).

 <a name="usage"></a>
 ## Usage Instructions